Dimpho-Molepo/DIMMOL405_BCL2401_GroupA_Dimpho-Molepo_DJS01/README.md

 ## Challenges

-The only way to debug and correct the provided functions is to understand the problem areas and how they are being handled.
-The was only one small challenge which was converting the acceleration from meters per squared second to kilometer per squared hour but it was just a minor issue nothing too daunting.
+The only way to debug and correct the provided functions is to understand the problem areas and how they are being handled.The major challenge I faced while doing this project was trying the calculations more robust to different types of unexpected errors.
+I created different scripts to make the code more concise and more readable and to also seperate the different calculations.
+The was also another small challenge which was converting the acceleration from meters per squared second to kilometer per squared hour but it was just a minor issue nothing too daunting.
 To resolve this challenge I initiallized a convertionFactor variable and used it to convert the acceleration from meters per squared second to kilometer per squared hour.
+I used object destructuring and props to make the code less redundant making it a bit easier to maintain.

 ## Learning Outcomes